Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/metrics.md

 `GET http://unleash.host.com/api/admin/metrics/applications`

-This endpoint returns a list of known applications (seen the last day) and a link to follow for more details.
+This endpoint returns a list of known applications (seen in the last day) and a link to follow for more details.

 ```json
 {